 What are this year’s major attractions?

 Friday night we kick off the festival with live music and a mechanical bull-riding competition.
 Saturday morning begins with a parade and a classic car show.
 The days’ festivities also include carnival rides for kids, a salsa competition, boat rides, live music and a fireworks show in the evening.
 Be sure to visit our schedule of events for the entire line-up.

 What's the cost?

-As in past years, the event and parking is FREE, but we are accepting non-perishable items for entry to donate to a local food bank.
-Please plan to support our vendors and purchase your food at the event.
-Come and enjoy.
+As in past years, the event and parking is FREE.
+Please plan to support our local food and craft vendors!
 Bring the entire family.

 Who do I contact if I have questions?

 If you have questions, please email us at firstname.lastname@example.org or give us a call at 541-922-3226.